MaksimLozovskii/CRUD-MONGO/README.md

 **:fire: SIMPLE CRUD API :fire:**

 **Overview**
-This Simple Api Enables Creat Read Update Delete fucntionality to be used with MongoDB database.
+This Simple Api Enables Create Read Update Delete functionality to be used with MongoDB database.

 **Features**
 You can create, read, update and delete json data in and from the MongoDB cluster, which you can create at https://www.mongodb.com/ by using software like Postman.
-GET requsts can be done in the browser.

-**Running the API locally**
+**Running the Server locally**
 To start working, clone files into a desired folder, cd into root/backend and run:

 ` npm i --production `